220th Military Police Brigade: History

 The unit was first constituted on 3 April 1959 in the Army Reserve as Headquarters and Headquarters Detachment, 220th Military Police Group before being activated on 25 May of that year in Washington, D. C. On 23 July 1960, the location of the group's headquarters was changed to Rockville, Maryland.
-The group remained in the reserves throughout the Vietnam War, and was never called upon to serve in the Vietnam theater of operations, as active duty military police groups were already being organized in the theater and additional, reserve commands were not needed.
-As such, the group received no campaign participation credit for the conflict.
+The group remained in the reserves throughout the Vietnam War, and was never called upon to serve in Vietnam, as active duty military police groups were already being organized in the theater and additional, reserve commands were not needed.

+In 1967 and 1968, the group moved from the inactivating XXI Corps (United States) to the new 97th Army Reserve Command.

 Ten years later, on 17 April 1970, the location of the group headquarters was again changed to Gaithersburg, Maryland where it remained until inactivation.
 It received a shoulder sleeve insignia on 24 July 1972 and a distinctive unit insignia on 27 September 1972.

 The group was reorganized and redesignated on 10 December 1971 as Headquarters and Headquarters Detachment, 220th Military Police Brigade, allowing it to command a larger number of military police units.
 On 16 April 1980 the brigade's command element was again reorganized as Headquarters and Headquarters Company, 220th Military Police Brigade.
 Prior to the Iraq War, the brigade remained on reserve status, prepared to deploy if needed, but it was never called upon for any contingency operations or conflicts, as other active duty military police commands, were called upon to be deployed instead.
 By 1999, after 40 years of existence, the brigade had yet to be deployed to a foreign theater of operations or participate in any conflicts or contingencies.